Dying for Sex

 Dying for Sex is an American comedy drama miniseries.
-Based loosely on the real-life experiences of Molly Kochan and written by Liz Meriwether and Kim Rosenstock, the show depicts her being diagnosed with terminal cancer and leaving her husband in search of an orgasm.
+Based loosely on the real-life experiences of Molly Kochan and written by Liz Meriwether and Kim Rosenstock, the show depicts Molly being diagnosed with terminal cancer and leaving her husband in search of an orgasm.
 The series stars Michelle Williams and Jenny Slate, with recurring features from Rob Delaney, David Rasche, Esco Jouléy, Jay Duplass, Kelvin Yu, Sissy Spacek, and Zack Robidas.
 Broadcast on April 4, 2025, on Hulu and Disney+, the show made the top ten most-streamed series in the U.S. from March 31 to April 6 and received largely positive critical reception.

 At the 77th Primetime Emmy Awards, the miniseries has received nine nominations, including for Outstanding Limited or Anthology Series and acting nominations for Williams, Slate, and Delaney.

 Plot

-Molly starts the series ten years into an unhappy marriage with her husband Steve, a pompous journalist; she is also inhibited by the traumatic effects of her mother's boyfriend forcing oral sex from her at the age of seven.
-Her doctor calls her during a couples therapy session with Steve to say that a biopsy they had taken on her hip showed Stage IV metastatic breast cancer that had infiltrated her bones, brain, and liver; she responds by leaving the therapy session to buy a two-liter bottle of white-label diet soda and menthols at a bodega across the street.
+Molly starts the series ten years into an unhappy marriage with her husband, Steve, a pompous journalist; she is also inhibited by the traumatic effects of her mother's boyfriend forcing oral sex from her at the age of seven.
+Her doctor calls her during a couple's therapy session with Steve to say that a biopsy they had taken on her hip showed stage IV metastatic breast cancer that had infiltrated her bones, brain, and liver; she responds by leaving the therapy session to buy a two-liter bottle of white-label diet soda and menthol cigarettes at a bodega across the street.
 She calls her friend Nikki, who is overwhelmed by the news.
-Her tamoxifen increases her libido, and Molly attempts to give her husband fellatio in their kitchen, only for him to start crying as her breasts reminded him of her death.
-At the hospital, she tells counselor Sonya that she had never had an orgasm with another person and their conversation inspires Molly to leave Steve and explore her sexuality.
+Her hormonal anti-cancer drug tamoxifen increases her libido, and Molly attempts to give her husband fellatio in their kitchen, only for him to start crying as her breasts reminded him of her death.
+At the hospital, she tells counselor Sonya that she had never had an orgasm with another person, and their conversation inspires Molly to leave Steve and explore her sexuality.

-In the second episode, Molly signs for a dating app and is pleased to receive multiple dick pics.
+In the second episode, Molly signs up for a dating app and is pleased to receive multiple dick pics.
 At a subsequent hospital visit, she is told the doctors will induce menopause.
 On her way out, she invites an app user to a hotel, but backs out after seeing him; she then does the same for a guy in an elevator, but rescinds the invitation after opting not to risk having to explain her mastectomy scars.
-Once there, she orders a vibrator and orgasms to Keanu Reeves and Sandra Bullock in Speed, a clownfish entering and exiting a coral reef, and in front of a male webcam model, the last of which infects Nikki's laptop with viruses.
+Later, she orders a vibrator and orgasms to Keanu Reeves and Sandra Bullock in Speed, a clownfish entering and exiting a coral reef, and in front of a male webcam model, the last of which infects Nikki's laptop with viruses.
 She then throws her overheating vibrator into an ice bucket.
-The man promptly blackmails her, causing her to call Nikki and then Steve; the latter shames Molly, prompting her to gather possessions and leave him immediately, later moving in with Nikki.
+The man promptly blackmails her, prompting her to call Nikki and then Steve; the latter shames Molly, prompting her to gather her possessions and leave him immediately, and later moving in with Nikki.
 Steve hands Molly's medical records to Nikki, who promptly loses them.